 Carol’s Daughter Coco Crème Curl Shaping Cream Gel with Coconut Oil & Perfecting Water Coco Mist Spray

-I’ve been meaning to give Carol’s Daughter for longest but never got around to so I was super excited to try these full size product samples when I received them.
-I was incredibly impressed by these two.
-For starters they smell AMAZING and they work well in styling my hair without drying it out which tends to be my problem with most styling products.
-After part my hair and apply my leave in (I use the Coconut Shea Leave- In Condition from EDEN Bodyworks) I use the prayer hands method to apply a bit of the cream gel before using my Denman brush to style.
+I’ve been meaning to give Carol’s Daughter a try for longest but never got around to so I was super excited to try these full size product samples when I received them.
+And I must say it was worth the wait as I was incredibly impressed by these two.
+For starters they smell AMAZING and they work well in styling my hair without drying it out, which tends to be my problem with most styling products.
+After I part my hair and apply my leave in (I use the Coconut Shea Leave- In Condition from EDEN Bodyworks) I use the prayer hands method to apply a bit of the cream gel before using my Denman brush to style and define.

 Have you tried anything new with your hair while under this lockdown period?

 In addition to changing up my routine, I’ve actually cut my own hair a total of 7 times at home before I went to Miss Rizos salon to get it professionally cut in October.
-(Not because I screwed anything up too bad, but I wanted to leave evening it out to the professionals.)
-I highly recommend checking them out if you have curls and in the NYC area.
+Not because I screwed anything up too bad, I just wanted to make my hair even and try some layers which I felt best to leaving to the professionals.
+I highly recommend checking them out if you have curls and live in the NYC area.